Lelon55/SpaceGame/README.md

 - Unity Engine 2018.1.6.f1,
 - GIMP 2 (for Graphics).

+## Programming rules
+I try to apply programming principles such as:
+-DRY,
+-KISS.

 ## Plugins
 - Unity Ads,
 - Unity Purchaser,
 - SunShine Android Native Share.

 ## Status
+Currently refactoring and optimizing the code.
 Already single player is done.
-I'm working on a PVP system.
+In the future I would like to add a PVP system.

 ## Sources
 If you would like to play or test the SpaceGame, you can download and install on own smartphone or tablet (only Android).